parmsam/cs-learning-tips/README.md

     * Python -
         * Learn Python 3 the Hard Way by Zed Shaw - https://a.co/d/awNyt9u
             * It’s actually not a hard book (author is exaggerating).
+        * Python Programming: An Introduction to Computer Science - https://a.co/d/1bIIaaZ
+            * I used an older version of this book in an intro comp sci class and loved it.
+Get the latest edition, if you need an intro to Python book.
+The book has
     * Javascript -
         * Eloquent Javascript by Marijn Haverbeke - https://eloquentjavascript.net/
+            * This book has great problems and pretty good explanations.
+        * Javascript for DS by Gans, et al. - https://third-bit.com/js4ds
+            * Similar story here.
+Nice to confirm understanding.
     * General -
         * Self Taught Programmer and Self Taught Computer Scientist by Cory Althoff - https://a.co/d/dGiXpCM and https://a.co/d/8f9dEBJ
     * Command line -